kyle-n/unofficial-amazon-search/README.md

 ### Interface `SearchConfig`

-- `page`: - desired page of results
+- `page` - desired page of results
 - `includeSponsoredResults` - set `true` to include ads

 ### Interface `SearchData`

 An object with properties:

-- `searchResults`: `Array<AmazonSearchResult>`
+- `searchResults` - `Array<AmazonSearchResult>`
-- `pageNumber`: Page number of current set of `searchResults`
+- `pageNumber` - Page number of current set of `searchResults`
-- `getNextPage`: If there is another page of results for the given query, this function returns a Promise for that next page.
+- `getNextPage` - If there is another page of results for the given query, this function returns a Promise for that next page.
 If there is no next page, this is undefined.

 ### Class `AmazonSearchResult`